This page includes technical resources and tools, training materials, learning documents, research, and more.

 - Training, Mentoring, and Cascading

-Best Practices: Cascading Resilient Agriculture Approaches within Food Security Programs (COMING SOON in 2022)
+Best Practices: Cascading Resilient Agriculture Approaches within Food Security Programs 2022

 This document presents a set of best practices for BHA-funded program staff to consider when cascading resilient agriculture approaches to partner organizations, agricultural extension staff and farming communities.
 The practices are based on RFSA evaluations and incorporate past learning on adaptive management, mentorship and the use of demonstration sites, as well as adult learning principles and social and behavior change studies.

-Social and Behavior Change in Agriculture and Natural Resource Management (COMING SOON in 2022)
+Social and Behavior Change in Agriculture and Natural Resource Management (FR) 2022

 This document highlights key learnings from studies conducted by the USAID/BHA-funded Amalima Loko program in Zimbabwe around the barriers and motivations for behavior change in agriculture and natural resource management (NRM) practices in its implementation area.
 It explores insights and highlights issues that are broadly applicable to the work of designing and implementing social and behavior change (SBC) approaches in these sectors.